ThienVanLuong/SICNet/README.md

 # SICNet
-Tensorflow implementation of SICNet: a deep learning-based successive interference cancellation (SIC) receiver for non-orthogonal downlink systems
+Tensorflow implementation of SICNet: a deep learning-based successive interference cancellation (SIC) receiver for non-orthogonal downlink

 See my paper for more detail: